mitre/redhat-jboss-enterprise-application-platform-6.3-stig-baseline/README.md

 # Enter P to permanetely accept the certificate

 # How to run
-$ inspec exec wildfly-inspec --attrs red-hat-jboss-eap-6.3-stig-baseline/attributes.yml
+$ inspec exec red-hat-jboss-eap-6.3-stig-baseline --attrs red-hat-jboss-eap-6.3-stig-baseline/attributes.yml

 #If running the profile before running the wildfly-hardening cookbook set the following in red-hat-jboss-eap-6.3-stig-baseline/attributes.yml:
 connection: '--connect'